 Looking for a beer mac and cheese recipe?
-This stove top mac and cheese gets a make over with Mexican Beer and a Spicy Red Chile Buttermilk Ranch Sauce.
+This stove top mac and cheese gets a make over with Mexican Beer and a bite of heat from red chile powder.
 Crisp and complex in flavor, you won’t believe your tastebuds.
 Beer mac and cheese – give it a try.

 I actually do know someone who doesn’t like Mac and Cheese!
 You?
 I think most of us can agree that Mac and Cheese is glorious.
 I’ll take it from that blue box, or homemade with a creamy bechamel sauce.
 Loaded up with Hatch Chile?
 You bet.
 Made with Swiss Cheese, you bet.
 Steak House Chipotle, heavenly.
 But made with beer?